CelerData/terraform-provider-celerdatabyoc/docs/resources/elastic_cluster_v2.md

   element as a local value `s3_bucket` in your Terraform configuration.
   See [Local Values](https://developer.hashicorp.com/terraform/language/values/locals).

-- `data_role_arn`: (Forces new resource) The ARN of the IAM role referenced in the deployment credential.
+- `data_role_arn`: (Not allowed to modify) The ARN of the IAM role referenced in the deployment credential.
 Set the value to `aws_iam_role.celerdata_data_cred_role.arn`.

 #### aws_iam_role (deploy_cred_role)